Text consolidated by Valsts valodas centrs (State

 free port up to the taxation period (inclusive) for which the

-calculation is made - for a Liepāja Special Economic Zone capital
+calculation is made - for a capital company of the Liepāja

-Latgale Special Economic Zone capital company, a capital company
+Special Economic Zone, a capital company of the Rēzekne Special

-licensed by the Free Port of Rīga, or a capital company licensed
+Zone, a capital company licensed by the Free Port of Rīga, or a

 b) the amount of all estimated wage costs of a zone capital

-company that are settled from the start of the taxation period in
+company that are settled from the taxation period in which the

-which the relevant capital company has concluded a contract with
+relevant capital company has concluded a contract with a zone

-a zone authority for the settlement of estimated wage costs in
+authority for the settlement of the estimated wage costs in the

-the territory of the zone up to the taxation period (inclusive)
+territory of the zone up to the taxation period (inclusive) for

-for which the calculation is made - for a Rēzekne Special
+which the calculation is made - for a capital company of the

-7) accumulated sum of the direct tax reliefs - the sum
+7) accumulated sum of direct tax rebates - the sum of

-of all direct tax reliefs used in accordance with this Law
+all direct tax rebates used in accordance with this Law

-commencing from the taxation period in which the zone capital
+commencing from the taxation period in which a zone capital

-company or licensed capital company has been issued with a permit
+company or licensed capital company has been issued with the

-to apply the direct tax reliefs up to the taxation period (not
+permit to apply the direct tax reliefs up to the taxation period

 8) zone authority - the Liepāja Special Economic Zone